The most highly engaged employees are often easy to spot - hard-working, fast-paced, go-getters. Engaged…

 Many teachers don’t choose their professions based on salary but because they want to serve the future leaders of tomorrow.
 The hard work that these teachers put in is not in vain, and much of it yields positive results for the districts they work in.

-This graph gives a glimpse of how hard teachers work and just touches the iceberg as to the positive impact that their work efforts bring to society.
+This graphic gives a glimpse of how hard teachers work and just touches the iceberg as to the positive impact that their work efforts bring to society.

 Teacher Appreciation Gifts from Administrators